 These heart valve abnormalities can impair the heart's ability to pump blood.
 Abnormal heart valves can also develop serious infections (infective endocarditis).

 Treatment is aimed at preventing and fixing abnormalities before dangerous complications develop.
 Beta-blockers (such as atenolol and propranolol) are given to make blood flow more gently through the aorta.
 If the aorta has widened or developed an aneurysm, the affected section can be repaired or replaced surgically.
+Severe valve regurgitation is also surgically repaired.
 Pregnant women are at especially high risk of complications with their aorta, so repair of the aorta before conception should be discussed.

-Last full review/revision February 2008 by Frank Pessler, MD, PhD; David D. Sherry, MD
+Last full review/revision December 2014 by David D. Sherry, MD; Frank Pessler, MD, PhD